Surgery is often the best option for bulging varicose veins visible

 hundred yards will do, but more if you wish) to avoid stiffness of the muscles

 and joints.
-Generally try to keep moving whenon your feet, as this helps to reduce
+Generally try to keep moving when standing, as this helps to reduce

 pressure in the veins and minimises the risk of thrombosis occurring.
 Slight

 discomfort is normal.
-Occasionally, more severe local twinges of pain may occur in
+Occasionally, severe local twinges of pain may occur in

 some patients and may persist for some months.
 In the first week after the